markoleptic/EncounterPlanner/UserGuide.md

 If an assignment is a spell and it already on cooldown, the reminder will not be shown.
 If the spell is cast during the reminder countdown, it will be cancelled.

-**Hide or Cancel on Phase Change**:
-Reminders associated with combat log events in a certain phase will be cancelled or hidden when the phase transitions.

 **Glow Frame for Targeted Spells**:
 Glows the unit frame of the target at assignment time.
 If the assignment has a spell ID, the frame will glow until the spell is cast on the target, up to a maximum of 10 seconds.